Drumcliff Monastery: Dissolution and confiscation

-Present Site
+Present site

 Samuel Lewis in 1837 mentions that some remains of monastic buildings were then still visible.

 A round tower survives at the western end of the site.

 An early Christian cross slab was found in the graveyard.

 There are four high crosses known so far from Drumcliff.
 The sandstone shaft of a cross stands near the entrance, it has a mortise for a cross piece that is now missing.
 Sections of another cross are built into the interior wall of the church, these were discovered during repairs in 1999.
 Decorative patterns are visible on this cross.

 Three sections of a cross are also held by the national museum.
 The west face has the mocking of Christ and the Resurrection, the east, Daniel in the Lions den and the sacrifice of Isaac.

-The High Cross
+High cross

-The main high cross is the only example of its kind surviving in county Sligo.
+The main high cross is the only example of its kind surviving in County Sligo.
 It is carved in the Urnes style.
 It has been dated tentatively on artistic grounds to the 9th or 10th century.
 It measures 3 metres (10 feet) high x 1.1m arms span, the shaft is 47 cm wide by 31 cm.
+The cross has beaded moulding surrounding scriptural panels.
+Mythical beasts are represented in high relief on the sides of the cross.
 The west face shows scenes from the New Testament, the east face shows scenes from the Old Testament.
 There is considerable debate about interpretation of these scenes, many of which remain uncertain.

 The cross has the only known representation of the Virgin Mary and child on any cross in Ireland, on the south face of the cross arm.

 The cross gives prominence to the infancy cycle of John the Baptist, a story known from the apocraphyl Protoevangelion of James, attributed to James the brother of Jesus.
 John the Baptist was a particular focus of the Columban monastic tradition.